You are leaving the Nuveen website.

 You are leaving the Nuveen website and going to the website of the MI 529 Advisor Plan, distributed by Nuveen Securities, LLC.

-We expect a year marked by continued decent economic growth and corporate earnings as well as low but rising inflation and yields.
-We anticipate more market volatility and less of a tailwind from the political backdrop.
-In all, this should create a still-good environment for stocks but not a continuation of the perfect world from last year.
+Our overall theme for the year is that we expect 2018 to be “less perfect” than last year, as we see continued decent economic growth and corporate earnings, as well as low but rising inflation and yields.
+We also anticipate more market volatility and less of a tailwind from the political backdrop.
+It’s early, but so far 2018 is generally shaping up as we expected.

 Ten predictions for 2018

 U.S. real GDP reaches 3% and nominal GDP 5% for the first time in over a decade.